What Is The Equivalent Fraction To 1/3

 Main Subheading

 The reason equivalent fractions work is based on a simple principle: multiplying or dividing both the numerator and the denominator of a fraction by the same non-zero number does not change the fraction's value.
 This is because you are essentially multiplying or dividing the fraction by 1, which is the multiplicative identity.
-For example, if you multiply both the numerator and denominator of 1/3 by 2, you get 2/6, which is equivalent to 1/3.
+Also, for example, if you multiply both the numerator and denominator of 1/3 by 2, you get 2/6, which is equivalent to 1/3.
 Similarly, if you divide both the numerator and denominator of 4/8 by 4, you get 1/2, again maintaining the same proportion.

 Comprehensive Overview